When to Consider an Artificial Disc Replacement

 Artificial Disc Replacement vs. Cervical Fusion

 Another spinal surgery that has successfully treated damaged discs is cervical fusion.
-In performing this procedure, a surgeon permanently fuses two or more vertebrae to reduce the range of motion.
+In performing this procedure, a spine surgeon permanently fuses two or more vertebrae to reduce the range of motion.
 During spinal fusion surgery, a doctor places bone grafting material between two or more vertebrae.
 Screws, rods, and metal plates hold the vertebrae together so they can heal into a solid unit as you recover.

 In most cases, doctors recommend artificial disc replacement for damaged or unhealthy intervertebral discs.
 The recovery period for artificial disc replacement is often shorter than spinal fusion surgery.
 Total disc replacement can also be more effective at relieving chronic back and neck pain.
 While specialists generally recommend artificial disc replacement, spinal fusion may be necessary in some cases, especially if there is a significant disease in the facet joints.